lsst-sitcom/sitcomtn-091/index.rst

 =========================

 Survey mode is intended to be the primary mode for Auxiliary Telescope (AuxTel) operations.
-It is a passive mode of operations, with nighttime observations driven by the Scheduler with minimal staff intervention.
 The central tenant of operations in this mode is that the AuxTel operations are secondary to any responsibilities the summit staff may have related to Simonyi Survey Telescope operations.

 This results in the following guidelines for operations in survey mode: